Webinar overview:

 Ben Field

-Climate Strategist, Patch
+Climate Strategy Manager, Patch

 Ben is the European Climate Strategy Lead at Patch, the platform scaling unified climate action.
 Ben works as a climate solutions engineer, helping companies navigate the complexities of the VCM and matching their climate targets up with Patch's diverse project network, with a particular focus on developing catalytic long-term offtake agreements.
 Prior to Patch, Ben worked for ECOM Trading's coffee division in Nicaragua followed by the Natural Capital team at Mirova, an affiliate of Natixis Investment Managers, where he spent 4 years sourcing, managing and monitoring early stage carbon projects.